konveyor/go-konveyor-tests/README.md

 ## Configuration

-**Note:** When running tests, ensure that your configuration is set appropriately.
-Refer to the `Configuration` struct in `config/configuration.go` file for details on supported configuration variables.

-Ensure that the required configuration variables are set as environment variables or added to `config/config.json` file.
+**Note:** Before running tests, ensure that the required configuration variables are set as environment variables

 ### Test-Specific Configuration